 The Empire State Building was one of the last skyscrapers completed in New York before the Great Depression hit.
 The Great Depression consequently caused a collapse in the demand for office space which lead to the ESB being nicknamed the 'Empty State Building'.
 It took until the 1950s for the market to full recover and for the Empire State Building to became the most profitable building in New York City.

-How to Save Time and Skip the Lines at the Empire State Building
+How to save time and skip the lines at the Empire State Building?

 Being one of the most visited buildings in New York City, The Empire State Building draws a large crowd through the year.
 This results in a wait time of about 45 minutes to 1 hour on an average.
 Weekends are known to be the busiest period, with waiting times that go up more than an hour, especially weekends during summer.

-Best Time To Visit Empire State Building
+Best time to visit the Empire State Building

 While there is no perfect time to visit the landmark - it's an established fact that the views are best during sunset.
 Ideally, it’s also the perfect time to bump into a plethora of people.
 If you're someone who loves beating the crowd, sometime early early morning, or early afternoon should be the best time to visit.

-Things to Keep in Mind while visiting the Empire State Building with Different Groups:
+Things to keep in mind while visiting the Empire State Building with different groups:

-If you're visiting with familyMake your way to the Empire State early in the day to beat the crowd and enjoy more room up top.
-Anytime between 8:00 AM and 11:00 AM is said to be more peaceful than the rest of the day.
+Make your way to the Empire State early in the day to beat the crowd and enjoy more room up top.
+Anytime between 10 AM and 12 PM is said to be more peaceful than the rest of the day.
 If you're traveling with kids or senior citizens, standing in all 3 lines can get hectic, hence these hours are recommended.

 If you're visiting with your partner

-If you're looking for some intimate time over the Manhattan skyline, visiting the Empire State Building post 11:00 PM is conducive.
+If you're looking for some intimate time over the Manhattan skyline, visiting the Empire State Building post 9 PM is conducive.
 By this time the crowds would have dwindled and the setting becomes cosier.
 The views of Manhattan at night, shining like a jewel will rest assured spark romance in the air.

 If you're looking to up your Instagram game